stanfordnlp/CoreNLP/_pages/corenlp-server.md

 ### Query TokensRegex: `/tokensregex`

-Similar to the CoreNLP target, `/tokensregex` takes a block of data (e.g., text) as `POST` data, and a series of `GET` parameters.
+Similar to the CoreNLP target, `/tokensregex` takes a block of data (e.g., text) as `POST` data, and a series of url parameters.
 Currently, only plain-text `POST` data is supported.
-The two relevant `GET` parameters are:
+The two relevant url parameters are:

 * `pattern`: The TokensRegex pattern to annotate.
 * `filter`: If true, entire sentences must match the pattern, rather than the API finding matching sections.